pasumarthi25bas10035-glitch/Flight-log-database/README.md

 Command Prompt (CMD) for database creation and queries SQL (Structured Query Language)
-Git & GitHub for version control and repository hosting
+Git & GitHub for version control and repository hosting.

+# Problems This Project Solves

+I wanted this database to solve some common issues that occur in real-life flight logging -

+Sometimes pilot details or aircraft information get duplicated Searching for an old flight record becomes time - consuming There is no easy way to link which pilot flew which aircraft Mistakes happen when everything is written manually This project tries to fix these issues through organised tables and linked data.